 Eliminating or minimizing potential Cr(VI) exposures by substituting materials and processes that generate fewer Cr(VI) fumes should be the first consideration for feasible engineering controls.
-Possible options for substituting materials and processes to reduce potential Cr(VI) exposures are described below.
+Following are several options for substituting materials and processes to reduce potential Cr(VI) exposures.